TK's Reviews

 Taste

-Their windows say they have award-winning Guinness.
-They were slinging a lot of them, all properly.
-Heads big but it worked.
-Cold, so coffee down a touch, but great finish and flavours.
+Their windows say they have award-winning Guinness and they were slinging a lot of them.
+Heads a tad big but it worked.
+Cold, so coffee down a touch, but great, great finish and complex flavours.
 Superb glasses.
 Lacing ideal.
 An absolute shocker.

 4.3